v-pukman-gd/godot-audio-waveform-module/README.md

 This is Godot Engine custom module based on the engine internal waveform preview code.

-It consumes original `AudioStreamPreview` and `AudioStreamPreviewGenerator` C++ classes and makes it available in GDScript.
+It copies original `AudioStreamPreview` and `AudioStreamPreviewGenerator` C++ classes and makes it available in GDScript.

 ## Supported Godot version